The Western Union Company (WU) upgraded Issued by Wall Street Gurus

 Citigroup gave a rating of “Neutral” to WU, setting the target price at $20 in the report published on April 29th of the current year.

-During the last 5 trading sessions, WU fell by -5.10%, which changed the moving average for the period of 200-days by -10.56% in comparison to the 20-day moving average, which settled at $15.02.
-In addition, The Western Union Company saw -20.68% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, WU rose by +2.72%, which changed the moving average for the period of 200-days by -19.72% in comparison to the 20-day moving average, which settled at $14.67.
+In addition, The Western Union Company saw -19.67% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading